What is Pinta Medellín Art Week?

 Who is the artistic director of the event?

-The artistic direction of Pinta Panamá Art Week 2026 is led by Irene Gelfman, Global Curator of Pinta, ensuring the conceptual coherence, artistic vision, and quality that characterize Pinta events.
+The artistic direction of Pinta Medellín Art Week 2026 is led by Irene Gelfman, Global Curator of Pinta, ensuring the conceptual, artistic, and quality coherence that characterizes Pinta’s events.

 What types of activities are included in the program?

-Exhibitions, gallery openings, artist studio visits, guided city tours, public conversations, film screenings, gastronomic and musical events, and activities for all audiences.
+Exhibitions, gallery openings, artist studio visits, guided city tours, public conversations, film screenings, gastronomic and musical events, and activities for the whole family.
 Further details of the 2026 program will be announced shortly.

 Are the activities open to the public?

 Yes.
-The agenda is public and free of charge, and is specially curated to offer an in-depth experience of the local and Central American cultural scenes.
+The program is public and free of charge, and is especially curated to offer an in-depth experience of the local and Latin American cultural scene.

 Where do the activities take place?

-At galleries, partner institutions, and cultural spaces throughout the city, with a main exhibition at Ciudad de las Artes, as well as multiple venues distributed across Panama City.
+At galleries, partner institutions, and cultural spaces throughout the city, with a main exhibition hosted at a landmark cultural institution in Medellín, along with multiple venues across the city.